Print

 Tips for Making these Beignets even easier

-• Make the dough ahead of time.
-Beignets are best served fresh out of the fryer, but you can prepare the dough up the day before you want to eat them!
+• Beignets are best served fresh out of the fryer, but you can prepare the dough up the day before you want to eat them!
 Just be sure to bring the dough to room temp before frying (it should only take about 30 minutes)

-• Keep the oil at 370°F. Using a thermometer to monitor the temperature of your oil is handy for this.
-Too hot and the outside will burn before the inside is cooked through.
+• Monitor the temperature of your oil by using a thermometer, and keep the oil at 370°F. Too hot and the outside will burn before the inside is cooked through.

-• Don’t just let them sit in the hot oil.
-Flip them to ensure both side (just like a fried donut) get a nice golden brown
+• Flip them to ensure both sides get a nice golden brown

 Storage Details